Ahmedmamdouh40/Involva-Challenge/README.md

 # Involva-Challenge

+Make sure that you have Flask and Pymoongo installed To install flask write in your terminal "python3 -m pip install Flask" To install pymongo write in your terminal "python3 -m pip install pymongo"

 #### to filter using product type write "http://127.0.0.1:5000/pods" or "http://127.0.0.1:5000/machines"
 #### here is the link for machines "http://127.0.0.1:5000/machines/param"
 #### here is the link for pods "http://127.0.0.1:5000/pods/param"